Quantum-to-semiclassical Husimi dynamics of non-Hermitian localization transitions: Lattice dynamics

 The measure $v$ remains finite as long as the transport is ballistic, i.e., when $\sigma(t)\propto t$.
 In contrast, in the localized phase—and also in the diffusive phase, where $\sigma(t)\propto t^{1/2}$—this measure vanishes.
 For the non-Hermitian model studied here, the transport remains ballistic both in the delocalized phase and at the transition point (see Ref.~\cite{non_hermitian_longhi_2}).
 Consequently, the measure $v$ remains finite throughout this regime.
 In contrast, for the Hermitian version of Model~I, the dynamics at the transition point is diffusive (see Ref.~\cite{archak.2018}), leading to a vanishing value of $v$.
 Therefore, at the transition point, $v$ is expected to remain finite for the non-Hermitian model, in sharp contrast to its Hermitian model.

 In Fig.~\ref{dy_lattice}, we present the dependence of the excitation transport velocity $v$ on the potential strength $V$.

+The data shown represent extrapolated thermodynamic-limit results.
+As evident from Eq.~\ref{Eq: sigma_lattice}, the determination of $v$ requires taking the appropriate long-time and thermodynamic limits.
+To this end, we perform an extrapolation of the finite-time data to obtain the asymptotic value of $v$.
+The extrapolation procedure is described in Appendix~\ref{extrapolated_results}..
 As $V$ is increased, the velocity $v$ decreases and eventually vanishes upon entering the localized phase.
 While this behavior is continuous in the Hermitian case with $J_L = J_R$, the situation is qualitatively different for the non-Hermitian models.
 In particular, the transition at the critical point $V_c = 1$ is discontinuous when characterized in terms of the transport velocity $v$, in agreement with previous findings \cite{non_hermitian_longhi_2}.
 This discontinuity implies that, even arbitrarily close to the critical point from the delocalized side, the system can sustain a finite ballistic transport velocity, which then drops abruptly to zero as the potential strength is increased beyond $V_c$.
 We also observe that, for certain choices of initial states, the velocity $v$ initially increases with $V$, which is rather counterintuitive and suggests that, in some cases, the strength of the quasiperiodic potential can enhance the speed of excitation transport.
-For all these calculations, we choose $\beta=\frac{\sqrt{5}-1}{2}$, and $t=100$ for computing $v$.
-We emphasize that the discontinuity in $v$ near $V=1$ becomes increasingly pronounced with increasing $t$, and correspondingly with increasing system size $L$.
+For all these calculations, we choose $\beta=\frac{\sqrt{5}-1}{2}$ for computing $v$.
+We emphasize that the discontinuity in $v$ near $V=1$ becomes increasingly pronounced with increasing $t$, and correspondingly with increasing system size $L$, which corresponds to the thermodynamic limit.